Tips & Advice On How To Manage An Anxious Child

 The best way to tackle it is to ignore it completely.
 Easier said than done when your 5-year-old child says he would be better off not being alive, right?
 I can vouch for it and say however that it works.
 The more you ignore it, the less they will say these things in order to get a response from you.

 FINDING SOMETHING TO HELP

-So, more research on the google machine and I found a supplement, L-Theanine.
+So, more research on the google machine on raising a child with anxiety and I found a supplement, L-Theanine.
 Even better, I found it in a relatively inexpensive and nicely flavoured dinosaur tablet making it easy for kids to think it was nothing more than a lolly.
 Although, I explained it to my son that it wasn’t a lolly, but a multi-vitamin to help his brain.
 No need to make the kid feel like something was wrong with him, he has adult years ahead of him for that.

 My ever sceptical hubby said I was insane, that something so cheap and inexpensive wouldn’t work.
-I doubted it too but had to try.
-I was in tears at work, losing sleep at night feeling like a was a failure.
+I doubted it too but had to try as I was in tears at work, losing sleep at night and feeling like a was a failure.
 I constantly felt the overwhelming burden of guilt that I had caused my son to be like this purely through genetics or my behaviour.

 However, I felt like after a month or so he improved.
 It could’ve been a coincidence, yes.
 But after running out of the product and waiting for the next shipment to arrive, I noticed him regress somewhat.
 I pointed it out to my hubby who agreed they must be having some effect.